 The Community Foundation of Western North Carolina inspires philanthropy and mobilizes resources to enrich lives and communities in Western North Carolina.
 Their vision is a vibrant 18-county region where all people can find opportunity and enjoy the region’s many resources.
-Their Food & Farming Focus Area supports the revitalization of a sustainable local food system in Western North Carolina while preserving our mountain farm heritage.
-The goals of this focus area are 1.
-To increase opportunities for local farmers and food entrepreneurs that support the sustainability and profitability of WNC farms, and 2.
-Address food insecurity and facilitate nutrition and healthy eating for all.
+Their Food & Farming Focus Area supports the revitalization of a sustainable, local food system in Western North Carolina while preserving our mountain farm heritage.
+The goals of this focus area are to 1) increase opportunities for local farmers and food entrepreneurs that support the sustainability and profitability of WNC farms and 2) address food insecurity and facilitate nutrition and healthy eating for all.

 Clif Bar Family Foundation was started in 2006 to support grassroots groups with inspiring ideas and limited funds.
 They believe in the wisdom of starting small, seeing what works, and growing it genuinely.
 Clif Bar Family Foundation supports innovative small- and mid-sized groups working to strengthen our food system and our communities, enhance public health, and safeguard our environment and natural resources.
 Their theory of positive change is straightforward.
 Just as they celebrate the interconnections among their funding priorities, they seek to build interconnections among their grantees and support groups that leverage relationships to enhance their influence.